 When I was twelve years old, my parents decided to settle our family in the eastern Washington city of Spokane.
 Being a pre-teen at the time, I was not too thrilled about the move.
 Needless to say, I spent the better part of my teenage years in Spokane with a chip on my shoulder.
 I never expected much from the city, and always complained about how there were never things to do in Spokane.

 It has been fifteen years since I left Spokane, and as the years have passed, I have started giving the city the chance that my teenage self foolishly cast aside.
 As our kids have gotten older, we’ve gone back to the city to visit with my parents.
-And I have grown to appreciate our weekend visits to my hometown.
+And I have grown to appreciate our visits to my hometown.

-This post was recently updated on November 27, 2019.
+This post was recently updated on August 23, 2021.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.